When you think of a healthy mom…

 And…we’ve never been the same since.

-As we’ve taken more seriously our mental health, we’ve noticed that we’ve been able to improve significantly in other areas of our life.
+As we’ve taken more seriously our mental health, we’ve noticed that we’ve been able to improve significantly in several other areas of our life.

 Feel like you’re a healthy mom?